goauthentik/authentik/website/developer-docs/docs/templates/index.md

 title: "Templates"
 ---

-In technical docuemntation, there are document "types" (similar to how there are data types).
+In technical documentation, there are document "types" (similar to how there are data types).

 The most common types are: